seatable/seatable-admin-docs/manual/authentication/saml.md

 !!!
 Details about the SAML_ATTRIBUTE_MAP

-        The `SAML_ATTRIBUTE_MAP` defines which values provided by the IdP will be used to either generate or update the user in SeaTable.
+        The `SAML_ATTRIBUTE_MAP` defines the values provided by the IdP that SeaTable uses to create a user or update the user's profile.
         Key is the uid which is the unique identifier from the identity providers (not the username within SeaTable).
-This value should never change over the life cycle of the user.
-If you choose the email address as uid and change it, a new user will be created upon the next login.
+The value of the uid should never change over the life cycle of the user.
+If you choose the email address as uid and the address changes, SeaTable will create a new user the next time the user logs in.

 ### Testing